zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 Fourth, in the course of time when more contexts are implemented the system of processes will tend to become unmaintainable and resistant to refactoring.

-It seems that the only way to avoid the above-mentioned issues is to try to map the context domain onto the proto-domain, regardless of the diverse character of the two domains.
+It seems that the only way to bypass the above-mentioned issues is to try to directly map the context domain onto the proto-domain, regardless of the diverse character of the two domains, and avoid any intermediary processing.

-In the following paragraph I will present an example on which I would like to illustrate the problem as well as to sketch its solution.
+In the following paragraph I will present an example on which I would like to illustrate the described problem as well as to sketch its solution.
+The protodata in the example is data collected from a fictional airport scanner, which is able to recognize objects in baggage.

+####Utilizing Airport Scanner Logs

+For the sake of simplicity and clarity let us assume this fictional narrative:

+An airport outsources its security check procedure to a company operating high-tech scanners, which are able to recognize three and two-dimensional objects in baggage.
+After each scan the scanner creates a record describing the recognized objects in a baggage.
+The record is provided with some metadata and sent to a server at the mother company's premises through a wide-area network connection.

+The company's server receives a potent stream of such events from a number of installations at several airports.
+The event in the stream is stored into a clustered database, where it remains for one year.
+The stored events are not processed in any way, the only reason for storing the events follows from the contract with the airports, which obliges the company to keep the record for one year due to forensic purposes.

+A major limitation of the scanner is that it is able to classify baggage items only by their geometrical properties and material.
+The recognized item is described as a geometrical object with some information about its material.
+The item also contain some metadata such as the time of the scan and the scanner and baggage identifier.

+The contract itself does not forbid the company to use the scanner data commercially under the condition that such a usage reveals no private and sensitive information.

+Such data is a typical example of protodata.
+The owning company comes to a conclusion that the data cannot be easily utilized as such due its primitive character and possible infringement of the contract by selling it in the raw form to another subject, which could combine it with its own data and possibly misuse the insights by revealing sensitive information.

+Proto-domain overview
+- multifaceted

+The new context description

+The new datasource

+The context domain overview

+Mapping the context domain on the proto-domain

 Traits... fine-tuning